Ray-ui/ray-ui.github.io/_pages/about.md

 # 🔥 News
+- <span class='label label-update'>Mar 2025</span>:
+Oh, I was just rejected by TMC.
+Haha.
+See you next time!

 - <span class='label label-update'>Dec 2024</span>:
 This year, I have dedicated substantial time to exploring a new platform, tackling a variety of engineering challenges 😓.
 The exciting news is that a paper based on this platform has just been submitted to TMC—stay tuned for more updates!  🎉

 - <span class='label label-update'>Oct 2024</span>:
 I was delighted to meet everyone in Melbourne.
 Looking forward to our next gathering!